 Did every kid dream about having a window seat to curl up in with a book?
-Chelsea Foy from Lovely Indeed certainly did, because when she renovated her master bedroom, she outfitted it with a window seat AND a fireplace to create the ultimate cozy hideaway.
+Chelsea Foy from Lovely Indeed certainly did, because when she renovated her main bedroom, she outfitted it with a window seat AND a fireplace to create the ultimate cozy hideaway.

 Meet Chelsea Foy